freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/certifications/front-end-libraries/react/pass-an-array-as-props/index.md

 // ... same as above
 ```

-The ```javascript .join(", ") ``` is used to separate diffetent elements of the array and display then with a comma and a space in between.
+The `.join(", ")` method is used to take each element from within the array and join them into a string to be displayed.

-We are using the modularity of React in this example to display the tasks passed by two different components to a common componenet which renders the final HTML.
+We are using the modularity of React in this example to display the tasks passed by two different components to a common component which renders the final HTML.